conan-io/docs/tutorial/creating_packages/other_types_of_packages/tool_requires_packages.rst

             self.buildenv_info.define("MY_VAR", "23")

-There are few relevant things in this recipe:
+There are a few relevant things in this recipe:

-1. It declares ``package_type = "application"``, this is optional but convenient, it will indicate conan that the current package doesn't contain headers or libraries to be linked.
-The consumers will know that this package is an application.
+1. It declares ``package_type = "application"``.
+This is optional but convenient, and will indicate to Conan that the current package doesn't contain headers or libraries to be linked.
+Consumers will know that this package is an application.

 2. The ``package()`` method is packaging the executable into the ``bin/`` folder, that is declared by default as a bindir:
    ``self.cpp_info.bindirs = ["bin"]``.

-3. In the ``package_info()`` method, we are using ``self.buildenv_info`` to define a environment variable ``MY_VAR`` that will also be available in the consumer.
+3. In the ``package_info()`` method, we are using ``self.buildenv_info`` to define an environment variable ``MY_VAR`` that will also be available to consumers.

-Let's create a binary package for the tool_require:
+Let's create a binary package for the ``tool_require``:

 .. code-block:: bash